clj-commons/manifold/docs/deferred.md

 ### composing with deferreds

 Callbacks are a useful building block, but they're a painful way to create asynchronous workflows.
+In practice, no one should ever use `on-deferred`.

-This is made easier by `manifold.deferred/chain`, which chains together callbacks, left to right:
+Instead, they should use `manifold.deferred/chain`, which chains together callbacks, left to right:

 ```clj
 > (def d (d/deferred))